binary-cats/laravel-mailgun-webhooks/README.md

 Before using this package we highly recommend reading [the entire documentation on webhooks over at Mailgun](https://documentation.mailgun.com/en/latest/api-webhooks.html).

-This package is an almost line-to-line adapted copy of absolutely amazing [spatie/laravel-stripe-webhooks](https://github.com/spatie/laravel-stripe-webhooks)
+This package is an adapted copy of absolutely amazing [spatie/laravel-stripe-webhooks](https://github.com/spatie/laravel-stripe-webhooks)

+## Upgrade

+If you are upgrading from previous version, please note that spatie/laravel-webhook-client has been upgraded to ^3.0 - which adds an extra field into the webhooks table.
+Read [upgrading instructions](https://github.com/spatie/laravel-webhook-client/blob/main/UPGRADING.md) for more details.

 ## Installation